Cozy up to these toasty fireplaces

-With its monumental sculptures and impressive stone wall, this Old Montréal restaurant is impressive from the get-go.
-Each of L’Auberge’s many dining rooms is different: bright red stools line the bar in one, while long communal type tables fill another.
+With its impressive stone walls and colourful artworks, this Old Montréal restaurant is an eyeful from the get-go.
+Each of L’Auberge Saint-Gabriel’s many dining rooms is different: tufted leather couches line one, while long communal type tables fill another.
 Ask for a table by one of the working fireplaces, and settle in as the chef creates your French inspired dishes – how about cheese fondue for an extra heartwarming experience?
 And don’t forget to stop by Velvet speakeasy (on-site) after your meal.

-The intimate vibe at this Old Montréal hideaway nestled in Hôtel Nelligan is accented by the working fireplace and an impressive wine cellar, both things of beauty.
-Verses is perfect for a chic tête-à-tête, a fantastic brunch or pre-dinner cocktails.
-The food is French inspired and as elegant as the surroundings: dishes like mushroom ravioli with parsley coulis, parmesan milk, crispy mushrooms and quail egg, or braised pork with black date pudding, sweet potatoes, pomegranate molasses and farro.
+The intimate vibe at this Old Montréal hideaway nestled in Hôtel Nelligan is accented by the working fireplace and a stunning wine cellar, both things of beauty.
+Verses Bistro is perfect for a chic tête-à-tête, a fantastic brunch or pre-dinner cocktails.
+The food is French-inspired and as elegant as the surroundings: dishes like a lamb rack with vegetable curry, or guinea fowl cavatelli with wild mushrooms, Jerusalem artichoke and red wine sauce.
 Mon dieu!

 This Old Montréal institution has been warming up the night for locals and visitors for over 30 years.
-Vieux-Port Steakhouse’s grey stone walls and roaring fireplaces make is an amazingly coziest spot to wile away hours over a juicy steak (aged à point) and a couple of incredible of bottles of red.
-Or will you go for the pork osso bucco or the fresh lobster?
-May we recommend their Sunday brunch: the buffet featuring omelet and hot-roast stations is famous for a reason.
+Vieux-Port Steakhouse’s grey stone walls and roaring fireplaces make it an amazingly cozy spot to wile away hours over a juicy steak (aged à point) and a couple of great bottles of red.
+Or will you go for the VP burger or the fresh lobster?
+May we recommend its Sunday brunch: the buffet featuring omelet and hot-roast stations is famous for a reason.

 A winning feature of the Ritz-Carlton downtown, this sophisticated niche by world-famous Michelin-starred chef Daniel Boulud is decorated in warm amber woods, leather bar stools and white linen tablecloths.
 Maison Boulud’s working fireplace by the bar adds to this overall warmth a hominess that will make it difficult to leave after your feast of European delicacies featuring Canadian ingredients.
-Try the arancini: the crispy risotto ball is accented with truffle and Prince Edward Island smoked cheddar.
+Try the duck with plums, beets, pistachios and pan-seared foie gras.

 House of Jazz

 Home to Canada’s finest jazz musicians since 1981, this club and restaurant in downtown Montréal is just the spot to duck in for some soulful warmth.
 The fireplace next to the bar sets the mood, but most of the heat at House of Jazz will come from the stage: live jazz at its very best.
-Lunch or dinner, order the ribs or some BBQ chicken and soak in the dulcet tunes of both regular local musicians and out-of-town guests.
+Lunch or dinner order the Southern style pork ribs or some coq au vin and soak in the dulcet tunes of both regular local musicians and out-of-town guests.

 The city’s winter festivals and outdoor events are great places to get toasty in the great outdoors!
-At Quartier des spectacles during MTL en Lumières, from February 22 to March 4, 2018, keeps the fire burning with light installations and interactive art pieces by Illuminart.
+At Quartier des spectacles during MONTRÉAL EN LUMIÈRE, from February 21 to March 3, 2019, keeps the fire burning with light installations and interactive art pieces.
 Come and rekindle your inner flame!
-Place Jacques Cartier warms up during the winter months with Les Zones Chaleureuses, outdoor fireplaces surrounded by deck chairs.
+Place Jacques-Cartier warms up during the winter months with Les Zones Chaleureuses, outdoor fireplaces surrounded by deck chairs.
 Get toasty as you watch Old Montréal life go by.
-In Parc Jean-Drapeau, Fête des neiges runs from January 20 to February 11, 2018 and presents family fun ranging from a giant ice boat to dog racing to zip-lining – and fire pits, of course.
-And last but not least, the hottest event of the winter, Igloofest gets the party cooking on the Old Port from January 18 to February 3, 2018 with outdoor fireplaces to roast wieners or marshmallows, not to mention more world-class EDM acts than you can shake a glow stick at.
+In Parc Jean-Drapeau, Fête des neiges de Montréal runs on weekends from January 19 to February 10, 2019 and presents family fun ranging from a giant ice boat to dog racing to zip-lining – and fire pits, of course.
+And last but not least, the hottest event of the winter, Igloofest, gets the party cooking on weekends in the Old Port from January 17 to February 2, 2019 with outdoor fireplaces to roast wieners or marshmallows, not to mention more world-class EDM acts than you can shake a glow stick at.